ASHWINBALAAJI20/VSDSquadron_FM/README.md

 His efforts in building the **VSDSquadron ecosystem** and making **FPGA learning accessible** continue to empower students, educators, and engineers worldwide.

-**Thank you, Kunal,** for inspiring a new generation of open-source silicon designers.
+**Thank you, Kunal Sir,** for inspiring a new generation of open-source silicon designers.